Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Build Fundamentals:** Elementalists are easily built as strikers, but with the right choices they can serve as controllers or guardians instead:

 - Striker: Double-down on critical strikes to get off detonation after detonation and blast everything to smithereens.
 Dash and Guard will be your most useful minor actions.
-- Controller: Focus on your conditions and forced movement, taking combat talents like _merciless_ or _blowhard_ and keep your exposure in the danger zone by alternating elements.
+- Controller: Focus on your ailments and forced movement, taking combat talents like _merciless_ or _blowhard_ and keep your exposure in the danger zone by alternating elements.
 The _telekinesis_ affix lets you use the Shove minor action at long range, giving you more control from a safe distance, while the _patient_ combat talent lets you get off more attacks of opportunity with your weapons to recover essence.
 - Guardian: The barrier cycle of spells lets you give absorption to your allies; amplify its effectiveness with combat talents like _encouraging_ or _supportive_.
 You’ll often find yourself using the Treat minor action, consider investing in affixes like _combat medic_ to make it more effective.

 <div class="side-panel">